Best 5-day Itinerary in Iceland

 Just before the village of Vik, you'll stop off at the famous Reynisfjara black sand beach.
 This volcanic setting is blessed with the picturesque basalt sea stacks of Reynisdrangar and some large darkened caverns dotted along the shoreline, making it a great yet eerie place to visit.
 Make sure to keep your distance from the powerful waves that could suddenly sweep under your feet.

 The next highlight is the Skaftafell nature reserve, which sits by the largest glacier in Europe, Vatnajokull.
-Skaftafell, which is now part of the Vatnajokull National Park, hosts a great number of beautiful hiking trails varying in their difficulty level.
-One of the better-known trails will take you to the unique Svartifoss waterfall (5km hike), hidden in a canyon and renowned for the volcanic hexagonal basalt columns it pours through.
+Skaftafell, which is now part of the Vatnajokull National Park, hosts many beautiful hiking trails varying in their difficulty level.
+One of the better-known trails will take you to the unique Svartifoss waterfall (3.1 miles / 5 km hike), hidden in a canyon and renowned for the volcanic hexagonal basalt columns it pours through.

 You'll retire for the evening at your accommodation in the incredibly beautiful region of the Vatnajokull National Park area.

-We also highly recommend that you include a boat ride on your stop if you are visiting during the summer months.
-You can have 2 main options - take a larger amphibian boat out into the lagoon, which will take you gliding through the pristine blue icebergs floating in the lagoon.
-Alternatively, if you prefer something more adventurous, try a smaller zodiac vessel where you’ll get to speed between the glaciers and get much closer to the icebergs.
-Be sure to keep your eyes peeled for seals who frequently sun themselves on top of the ice.
+We also highly recommend joining a boat ride on your stop if you are visiting during the summer months.
+You have two main options - take a larger amphibian boat out into the lagoon, which will take you gliding through the pristine blue icebergs floating in the lagoon.
+Alternatively, if you prefer something more adventurous, try a smaller zodiac vessel where you'll get to speed between the glaciers and get much closer to the icebergs.
+Be sure to keep your eyes peeled for seals that frequently sun themselves on top of the ice.

 On your way back to Reykjavik, you can take the opportunity to stop off anywhere you missed on the previous day.

-We’d also recommend a visit to the small lighthouse at the top of Dyrholaey, around a 10-minute drive from Reynisfjara black sand beach.
-If you’re arriving in the summer months this is one of the best places in Iceland to spot puffins which nest in the cliff edges.
+We'd also recommend visiting the small lighthouse at the top of Dyrholaey, around a 10-minute drive from Reynisfjara black sand beach.
+If you're arriving in the summer months, this is one of Iceland's best places to spot puffins that nest in the cliff edges.

 A final recommendation worth checking out is the Seljavallalaug pool, hidden in between a mountain and the volcano Eyjafjallajokull just past the village of Skogar.
 If you're brave enough to take a dip in the waters here, make sure you stay close to the south end of the pool, which is where the geothermal water pipe pumps through the warm water.

-Once you’re back in Reykjavik, take your time to check out any of the landmarks you may have missed on your previous visit.
-We’d recommend Harpa Concert Hall, City Hall, some of the beautiful parks in the city and some late-open museums.
+Once you're back in Reykjavik, take your time to check out any of the landmarks you may have missed on your previous visit.
+We recommend Harpa Concert Hall, City Hall, some of the city's beautiful parks, and some late-open museums.